 - A. All manufactured homes to be placed within all unnumbered and numbered A zones, AE, and AH zones, on the community's FIRM shall be required to be installed using methods and practices that minimize flood damage.
 For the purposes of this requirement, manufactured homes must be elevated and anchored to resist flotation, collapse, or lateral movement.
-Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors. - B. Require manufactured homes that are placed or substantially improved within unnumbered or numbered A zones, AE, and AH zones, on the community's FIRM on sites: - (1) Outside of a manufactured home park or subdivision; - (2) In a new manufactured home park or subdivision; - (3) In an expansion to and existing manufactured home park or subdivision; or - (4) In an existing manufactured home park or subdivision on which a manufactured home has incurred substantial-damage as the result of a flood, be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated a minimum of one (1) foot above the base flood elevation and be securely attached to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.
-The elevation of the lowest floor shall be certified by a licensed land surveyor or professional engineer. - C. Require that manufactured homes to be placed or substantially improved on sites in an existing manufactured home park or subdivision within all unnumbered and numbered A zones, AE and AH zones, on the community's FIRM, that are not subject to the provisions of Section 12-104(3)(B) of this Article, be elevated so that either: - (1) The lowest floor of the manufactured home is a minimum of one (1) foot above the base flood level; or - (2) The manufactured home chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than thirty-six (36) inches in height above grade and be securely attached to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.
+Methods of anchoring may include, but are not limited to, use of over-the-top or frame ties to ground anchors.
+This requirement is in addition to applicable State and local anchoring requirements for resisting wind forces. - B. Require manufactured homes that are placed or substantially improved within unnumbered or numbered A zones, AE, and AH zones, on the community's FIRM on sites: - 1) Outside of a manufactured home park or subdivision: - 2) In a new manufactured home park or subdivision; - In an expansion to and existing manufactured home park or subdivision; or - 4) In an existing manufactured home park or subdivision on which a manufactured home has incurred substantial-damage as the result of a flood, be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated a minimum of one (1) foot above the base flood elevation and be securely attached to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.
+Mechanical and HVAC equipment servicing the building to be elevated or flood protected to same level as the lowest floor.
+The elevation of the lowest floor shall be certified by a licensed land surveyor or professional engineer. - C. Require that manufactured homes to be placed or substantially improved on sites in an existing manufactured home park or subdivision within all unnumbered and numbered A zones, AE and AH zones, on the community's FIRM, that are not subject to the provisions of Section 10-104(3)(B) of this Article, be elevated so that either: - The lowest floor of the manufactured home, as well as attendant mechanical and HVAC equipment servicing the manufactured home, is a minimum of one (1) foot above the base flood elevation; or

-The elevation of the lowest floor shall be certified by a licensed land surveyor or professional engineer.

-4. Areas of Shallow Flooding (AO and AH Zones).
-Located within the areas of special flood hazard as described in Section 12-102(1) are areas designated as AO zones.
+- The manufactured home chassis is supported by reinforced piers or other foundation elements of at least equivalent strength that are no less than thirty-six (36) inches in height above grade and be securely attached to an adequately anchored foundation system to resist flotation, collapse, and lateral movement.
+The elevation of the lowest floor shall be certified by a licensed land surveyor or professional engineer. - 4.
+Areas of Shallow Flooding (AO and AH Zones).
+Located within the areas of special flood hazard as described in Section 10-102(1) are areas designated as AO zones.
 These areas have special flood hazards associated with base flood depths of one (1) to three (3) feet where a clearly defined channel does not exist and where the path of flooding is unpredictable and indeterminate.
 The following provisions apply: